Ferran Prat, Ph.D., J.D.

 Emily Barnhill, M.H.A.

-Director, Strategic Industry Ventures
+AVP, Strategic Industry Ventures

 Emily Barnhill joined Strategic Industry Ventures in July 2015.
 She received her B.S. in Biological Sciences from Clemson University and her M.H.A. from the Medical University of South Carolina.